 Sounds cool right?
 Now let's go back and have a look at those confusing terms;

-Machine learning is the type of AI that is used in most of the examples we face in our everyday lives.
+- Machine learning is the type of AI that is used in most of the examples we face in our everyday lives.
 It’s based on a software learning through experience and using this experience to define what will happen next.
 The more frequent of a visitor you are, the more knowledge it will have on you.

-Deep learning, on the other hand, has a more complex structure and is based on attempts to model the brain functionality.
+- Deep learning, on the other hand, has a more complex structure and is based on attempts to model the brain functionality.
 The concept is built around the ideas of a 'neural network' , and although it is still a simplified version of real brain functionalities, this approach has been found to be very efficient for multiple machine-learning applications.

 AI solves various problems and makes many processes more efficient and easy.
 It assists the marketing team with promoting ads and the sales team with finding prospects.

 Looking back, innovations should not be held back but let flowing freely.
 If they wouldn’t we would certainly not be talking about AI or Live Chats today.

-How we use AI
+How do we use AI?

 We continuously use A/B testing to test different marketing actions to see how that affects the conversion rate. giosg can help companies whose core business isn’t AI to make use of it in their online business.